GxnBytes/aws-scalable-webapp/README.md

-# Real-World Security Monitoring & Threat Detection
+# Threat Detection Home Lab

 ## Objective
 This project focuses on building a security monitoring lab using Splunk to detect cyber threats.
 It demonstrates the setup, configuration, and use of Splunk, Zeek, and Suricata IDS for real-time security monitoring and threat detection.
 Key areas covered include SIEM implementation, IDS deployment, threat hunting, and incident response.